 - 1. The proposed text amendments are consistent with the goals of the Washington State Growth Management Act. - a.
-The amendments in Ordinance No. O2022-006 and to the Tumwater Development Guide are consistent with Goal 7 of the Growth Management Act which states:
+This ordinance is consistent with Goal 7 of the Growth Management Act which states:

 "Permits.
 Applications for both state and local government permits should be processed in a timely and fair manner to ensure predictability."